 Eastern yellow jacket cleaning itself on a leaf

-Recently I wrote a blog post about bees, wasps and hornets and how to tell the difference.
+Recently I published a blog post about bees, wasps and hornets.
 To add interest to the story, I created a graphic featuring 4 common species and asked my readers to identify them.
 One reader labeled three of them correctly and labeled the fourth one ‘jerk.’
 (Actually he used more colorful language, but this is a family blog).
 That ‘jerk’ was the yellow jacket.

-I couldn’t agree with him more.
-This time of year yellow jackets are everywhere flying in their distinctive back-and-forth pattern and disrupting our outdoor living.
+I couldn’t agree more.
+This time of year yellow jackets are everywhere, flying in their distinctive back-and-forth pattern and disrupting our outdoor living.
 The smallest whiff of sugar and they arrive en masse, honing in on the target with a single mind.
-As we know only too well, kill one of them and you risk alerting the entire gang who swarm to the defense, eager to inflict pain on their prospective victims.
+As we know only too well, kill one of them and you risk alerting the entire gang.
+They’ll swarm to the defense, eager to inflict pain on their prospective victims.

-It might surprise you to know that, although they resemble some bees, yellow jackets are in fact wasps.
-A social species, they can be identified by their bright yellow and black markings, slender, hairless bodies and preference for living in large colonies underground.
+It might surprise you to know that, although they resemble bees, yellow jackets are in fact wasps.
+Although they have bright yellow and black markings, their slender bodies are hairless.
+Generally, they prefer to live in large colonies underground.